, more traumatic, most traumatic

 Chronic brain disorder with the loss of intellectual functioning resulting from a severe cerebral injury.

-A syndrome due to cumulative punishment absorbed in the boxing ring, characterized by the general slowing of mental functions, occasional bouts of confusion, and scattered memory loss.
+A syndrome due to cumulative punishment absorbed by athletes: A traumatic encephalopathy can occur with boxers, wrestlers, or football players and is characterized by the general slowing of mental functions, occasional bouts of confusion, and scattered memory loss.

 traumatic fever (s)